 This recipe was inspired by my recipe above.

-Another easy one.
-Mix the ingredients, fill the bottle with water, and add the lid.
-I spray the mist around the dogs, not directly in their face.
-Or I spray the mist into the palms of my hands and massage their neck, back, and chest t help them relax.
+This is another easy one.
+I mix the ingredients, fill the bottle with water, and add the lid.
+I spray the mist around the dogs, not directly in their faces.
+I can also spray the mist into the palms of my hands and massage their neck, back, and chest to help them relax.
 It works great on Zoey, which is surprising because she usually doesn't like the oils.

 Quick Tip on Preparing for a Vet Visit